asweigart/PythonStdioGames/README.md

 - Sample play text.
 - Data structure examples.
 - Pythontutor link
-- Skeleton source code
+- SKIP THIS: Skeleton source code
-- Unit tests (not utterly comprehensive or 100 % code coverage, but enough to convey the idea of the game's functions)
+- SKIP THIS: Unit tests (not utterly comprehensive or 100 % code coverage, but enough to convey the idea of the game's functions)
 - Full source code (and github link)
+- List of experiments to try out.

+Note: I think we should avoid the "stub/skeleton" code format.
+The reader is put into a position of trying to read the original programmer's mind, instead of just creating a game they want to play.
+So this means we don't need extensive docstrings, unit tests, or assertions at the top of each function.

 TODO tweet format:
 Python programming tutorial for text-based games: <NAME> <DESC> <LINK>